How Much Compensation Can I Claim for a Slip Trip or Fall Claim?

 Despite these being a common type of accident, they are actually one of the trickiest types to press a compensation claim for.
 In some accident cases, especially those that take place on the street, it can be very difficult to procure a significant level of evidence and to discover just who is to blame, and thus, who to claim against.
 Luckily, this is something we can help you with.

 Most slip accidents occur in the workplace.
-Usually when flooring is still wet or has been made slippery due to some sort of spillage.
+Usually, when the floor is still wet or has been made slippery due to some sort of spillage.
 In many cases, this can be due to negligence on the part of the employer.
 Employers have a responsibility to make sure that potentially dangerous areas such as wet floors are clearly marked with signs.
-Slipping on a wet floor accidents are one of the most common.
+Slipping on wet floor accidents are one of the most common.
 If they have failed to do this, then there is a clear case of negligence that could result in a successful claim for compensation.

 Slip accidents in a public place, especially on the pavement, are much less clear cut.
 Weather conditions such as rain, ice and snow are the single most common cause of slip accidents, and in many cases, nobody is responsible for the accident, and it can be very hard to prove negligence on the part of the local council.
 Slips that happen in public places that are owned by companies such as supermarkets and shopping malls are easier to claim for, as these companies are required to maintain a safe environment for the public.